imdrasil/jennifer.cr/README.md

 ### Running tests

-All unit tests are written using core `spec`.
-Also in `spec/spec_helper.cr` some custom unit test matchers are defined.
+All unit tests are written using `spec`.
+Apart from default matchers `spec/spec_helper.cr` includes some custom ones.
 All migrations are under the `./examples/migrations` directory.

 The common way to run tests is just use using regular crystal spec tool: